Skip to main content

 How far ahead should I book Džiaugsmas?

-Book at minimum three to four weeks out, and further in advance if you are visiting during Vilnius's peak tourist window (late May through August).
-Booking difficulty is rated Hard: two consecutive Michelin stars (2024 and 2025), OAD Europe #423, and a La Liste ranking have all widened the international audience.
+Book at minimum three to four weeks out, further in advance if you are visiting during Vilnius's peak tourist window (late May through August).
+Booking difficulty is rated Hard: two consecutive Michelin stars (2024 and 2025), OAD Europe #423, a La Liste ranking have all widened the international audience.
 Weekend tables at peak season likely require six or more weeks of lead time.